No matter what your major, career planning is a key part of preparing for life after graduation.

 Among the most valued professional skills are excellent communication, strong research and analytical thinking, leadership abilities, computer competence, willingness to adapt, ability to manage time and juggle priorities, and the ability to get along with others.
 These are the types of skills you learn through any major and hone with part-time jobs, internships, volunteer work, and participation in clubs and organizations.

 How do you get career experience?
-Career Services has terrific resources to help you.
+Student Engagement & Career Development has terrific resources to help you.

-Career Services also offers individualized career counseling to help you make and implement your career plans.
+Student Engagement & Career Development also offers several programs to help you make and implement your career plans.

 Q: What is the relationship between majors and careers?

 The relationship can vary.
 Some majors (e.g., nursing, engineering, architecture) offer the opportunity to gain licensure or credentialing.
 Most majors, however, give perspectives, theories, and skills valuable in all kinds of professional endeavors.
 Therefore, the best major for you is one that matches your interests, academic strengths, and values.

 - Use your History degree to become a sports broadcaster (like Chris Berman of ESPN) or a business tycoon (Martha Stewart).

 - Take your Sociology degree and go to law school (like First Lady Michelle Obama).

 - Your Psychology degree could open doors in the field of entertainment (it certainly did for Director Jerry Bruckheimer and television show host Jon Stewart).